-- 1. A nutritious lunch that includes food from each of the following groups: meat/meat substitute, fruit/vegetable and bread/cereal.
-The CDEC will furnish milk so you will not need to provide a beverage.
+- A nutritious lunch that includes food from each of the following groups: meat/meat substitute, fruit/ vegetable, and bread/cereal.
+The CDEC will provide milk so you will not need to provide a beverage.
 Label the outside of your child's lunch box and all containers that must be returned with your child's name.
-The CDEC provides napkins and silver ware. - 2.
-A complete change of clothes including socks with each item clearly labeled with your child's name.
-These items should be placed in a clear one gallon zip-lock bag with your child's name on the bag.
+The CDEC supplies napkins and silverware. - A complete change of clothes including socks with each item clearly labeled with your child's name.
+These items should be placed in a clear one-gallon zip-lock bag with your child's name on the bag.
 When your child uses the change of clothes, please remember to return a new set the following day.